kevast/Kevast.js/README.md

 })();
 ```

+Note that if multiple storages is given, kevast will initialize data from the first one.

 #### Basic function
 - `set(key: string, value: string): Promise<void>`: Sets the value for the key.
 - `get(key: string, defaultValue: string = null): string`: Returns the value associated to the key, or `defaultValue` if there is none.